JHagemeister/MonteCrystal/README.md

 so that the above mentioned third party parts can be found.

 After compilation:
-Copy the lighting.vs and fragment.vs files into the program folder.
+Copy the lighting.vs and lighting.frag files into the program folder.
 On a windows machine: Copy from Qt the platforms folder into the program folder.